UM-Myeloma-Genomics/GCP_MM/guide/README.md

 # User guide for website

-The website can be accessed at https://irmma-risk-calculator.miami.edu
+The website is a tool for research and can be accessed at https://irmma-risk-calculator.miami.edu

 For a detailed breakdown of the dataset across various states included in our knowledge bank, please refer to Figure 3a in the paper.